List of architectural styles: Modernism and other styles contemporary with modernism

-1880 onwards.
-The Industrial Revolution had brought steel, plate glass, and mass-produced components.
+From 1880 onwards, the Industrial Revolution brought steel, plate glass, and mass-produced components.
 These enabled structural frames with clean lines and plain or shiny surfaces.
 In the early stages, a popular motto was "decoration is a crime".
-In the Eastern Bloc the Communists rejected the Western Bloc's 'decadent' ways, and modernism developed in a markedly more bureaucratic, sombre, and monumental fashion.
+For example, in the Eastern Bloc of the USSR, the Communists rejected the Western Bloc's "decadent" ways, and modernism developed in a markedly more bureaucratic, somber, and monumental fashion.